 Titanium is an important refractory metal.
-Titanium alloy has the characteristics of low density, high specific strength, good corrosion resistance, low thermal conductivity, non-toxic and non-magnetic, weldable, good biocompatibility, and strong surface decoration.
+Titanium alloy has the characteristics of low density, high specific strength, good corrosion resistance, low thermal conductivity, being non-toxic and non-magnetic, weldability, good biocompatibility, and strong surface decoration.
 Many countries in the world have recognized the importance of titanium alloy materials.
 In this article, we’ll take a look at 6 major uses of titanium.

-In western countries, such as the United States, 60% of titanium materials are used in the aerospace field.
+In Western countries, such as the United States, 60% of titanium materials are used in the aerospace field.
 However, with the rapid development of Asian aerospace in recent years, the consumption of titanium in the aerospace field will increase accordingly.
 From a global perspective, the aviation industry plays a decisive role in the titanium market.

 In 2011, global titanium production reached 148,000 tons, of which about 64 thousand tons of titanium for commercial aviation.
 The future global economic growth will still have a huge demand for air transport.
 It is estimated that the demand for new aircraft in the next 20 years will be about 30,000.